 This is what we investigate here.
-Intuitively, we show that problems constrained by large symmetry groups yield efficient classical algorithms for computing many properties of interest, as illustrated in Fig.~\ref{fig:illustrative_stuff}(a).
-We first give a very general classical algorithm for finding the ground state and energy of Hamiltonians constrained by many symmetries.
+Intuitively, we show that problems constrained by large symmetry groups yield efficient classical algorithms for computing many properties of interest, as illustrated in Figure~\ref{fig:illustrative_stuff}(a).
+We first broadly discuss very general classical algorithms for finding the ground state and energy of Hamiltonians constrained by many symmetries.
 We also consider the problem of simulating dynamics under symmetric Hamiltonians.
-We then specialize to the case of systems invariant under permutations of its qudits.
+We then specialize to the case of systems invariant under permutations of its qu\changevthree{b}its.
 Finally, we dequantize an algorithm for performing binary classification problems using permutation-invariant systems on qubits.